Functional calculi for sectorial operators and related function theory: Appendix: Shifts on and

-\begin{rem} Following a more conventional approach, one may try to prove Theorem \ref{Hsg} by reducing the estimates to the half-plane case and applying Carleson's embedding theorem for $H^1(\mathbb C_+)$.
+The claim about the generator $-A_{\mathcal H_{\psi}}$ can be justified along the lines of the proof of a similar fact for the space $\Bes$ in \cite[Lemma 2.6]{BGT}. \end{proof} \begin{rem} Following a more conventional approach, one may try to prove Theorem \ref{Hsg} by reducing the estimates to the half-plane case and applying Carleson's embedding theorem for $H^1(\mathbb C_+)$.
 However, the technical details become rather cumbersome, so we prefer to use Gabriel's inequality allowing for a more transparent argument. \end{rem}